jeff231li/pseudo-hard-sphere-solvation-scripts/README.md

 wca_repulsive.setCutoffDistance(nonbonded.getCutoffDistance())
 wca_repulsive.setUseLongRangeCorrection(False)
 ```
+The hydration free energy obtained from the alchemically-modified pseudo-hard-sphere potential above is virtually the same as that obtained using the potential of mean force (PMF) method with umbrella sampling (US) (see Figure S2 in the [manuscript](http://chemrxiv.org/engage/chemrxiv/article-details/679a4658fa469535b9502fb8)).

 ## Modeling CB8 host with varying attractive LJ potential
 Similar to the approach for modeling the pseudo-hard-sphere potential, we use WCA perturbation on the LJ potential of the CB8.
 Given the LJ potential